- Is It Appropriate to Refinance Your Home Loan?

 - Itemizing Deductions

 Cost to Refinance – Refinancing can be costly, considering you might have to pay for title insurance, points, and other closing costs that easily can lessen the benefits of a lower interest rate and generally aren’t tax-deductible.
 However, many lenders are offering no-cost refinancing, so you need to compare lenders carefully.
 Some may be offering no-cost loans, but the interest rate may be higher, or vice versa.
+You can also opt for extra support on your mortgage through mortgage life insurance to help you pay the cover during difficult circumstances.
+Such insurance can be very beneficial when you are dealing with personal issues and can’t afford to pay monthly payments.

-Interest Rates – One of the primary reasons to refinance is to secure a lower interest rate for your home loan.
+Interest Rates – One of the primary reasons to consider a refinance mortgage is to secure a lower interest rate for your home loan.
 Whether refinancing is a good idea depends on how much you can reduce your interest rate and resulting mortgage payments.
 Some recommend reducing your interest rate by at least two percentage points, while others contend that as little as a one-point savings is enough of an incentive to refinance.
 However, you must also consider the costs of refinancing and the tax implications discussed later.

 Credit Score – Some homeowners are concerned that refinancing will affect their credit rating adversely.
 Of course, all lenders will check your credit score, and adding new debt naturally will cause your credit score to dip.
 But because refinancing replaces an existing loan with another of roughly the same amount, its impact on your credit score is minimal.
 However, increasing the amount of the loan will have a negative impact on your credit score.
 Additionally, taking out cash and increasing the loan amount will have negative tax effects, as discussed later.